Historic Cookeville: Micropolis of the Upper Cumberland Plateau

 Dogwood Park and Cane Creek Lake/Park are among other parks in the area.
 Cookeville is sometimes known as the Crossfit Capital, since there are many locations here and one is owned/operated by some world renowned tough guys.
 Not my thing, look it up.

-Cookeville has a Bike Arch much like the one I love in Knoxville, and it serves as a sort of claim to its outdoor haven status.
+Cookeville has a Bike Arch and it serves as a sort of claim to its outdoor haven status.

 284669199_497744868794958_4263467484598013977_n